integr8ly/authentication-delay-plugin/README.md

 To deploy the plugin you need to copy the `.jar` file to `/opt/jboss/keycloak/providers` in Keycloak.

-PS.: this directory is mapped in the docker-compose.yaml file available in the repo, just create a `./plugin` directory in the root of the project and add the `.jar` file there.
+PS.: this directory is mapped in the docker-compose.yaml file available in the repo.